Equality of cycle lengths in one- and two-dimensional $\sigma$ automata: Cycle lengths of Automata

 If $j$ is odd, this does not work immediately.
 However, since $\lambda_{k} = \lambda_{b - k}$ and $b$ is odd we can rewrite $\lambda_i + \lambda_{i+j}$ as $\lambda_i + \lambda_{i + 2m}$ where $m$ is some integer, so this is equal to $\lambda_{i+m}\lambda_m$. \end{proof}

 We now consider two groups, the smallest groups $G_A$ and $G_T$ under multiplication that contain all nonzero eigenvalues of $A$ and $T$ respectively.
-By proving that the groups are the same, we show that the lcm of the orders of the eigenvalues of $A$ and $T$ are equal: Since the groups are the same, any eigenvalue of $T$ is equal to the product of some eigenvalues of $A$, and vice versa, which implies the least common multiples of the orders are equal.
+If we can prove that these two groups are equal, it will follow that $A_n$ and $T_n$ have the same cycle length because of the following fact:

+\begin{lma} Say $S_1$ and $S_2$ are two subsets of a finite field that do not contain zero.
+Let $m_1$ and $m_2$ be the least common multiples of the orders of their elements.
+Let $G_1$ and $G_2$ be the smallest groups under multiplication that contain $S_1$ and $S_2$ respectively.
+If $G_1=G_2$ then $m_1=m_2$. \end{lma}